-This policy governs decisions made regarding digitization of paper-based or 3-dimensional collection materials owned by the library.
-The policy also addresses digital objects that were digitized prior to April 1, 2016 (that is, when this policy was approved) from collection materials owned by the Wesleyan library.
+This policy governs decisions made regarding digitization of collection materials as well as digital objects that were digitized prior to April 1, 2016 (when this policy was first approved) from collection materials owned by the Wesleyan library.

-Other types of digital content that may be considered for the description, access, or preservation services provided by the Digital Lab include:
+Other types of digital content that may be considered by the Digital Collections Committee for description, access, or preservation include:

 - Born digital archival materials

 - Open access scholarly content created by faculty

 For digital content where the physical material is not owned by Wesleyan University library, inclusion in the digital library is conditional on the signing of a deed of gift that gives the library the non-exclusive right to manage and share the digital objects.

 This policy will be reviewed annually by the Digital Collections Committee and updated as needed.

 Digital Collections Committee

 All efforts to build a successful digital library are collaborative.
 The Digital Collections Committee (DCC) and the Digital Lab staff partner with colleagues throughout the library, in Information Technology Services (ITS), and across campus to ensure that the digital library is as successful as possible.
 We encourage patrons and staff to contact us with their ideas for enhancing the digital library and possibilities for collaboration.
 In addition to the feedback and suggestions staff receives from patrons, the lab utilizes web analytic tools to measure usage and aid understanding of patron need.